 RESPOND: Research on Prostate Cancer in Men of African Ancestry

 African-American men are more likely to be diagnosed with aggressive prostate cancer compared to other ethnic groups.
 NCI, the National Institute on Minority Health and Health Disparities (NIMHD) and the Prostate Cancer Foundation are funding the RESPOND study to understand this health disparity.
 It’s the largest coordinated study of environmental and genetic factors associated with aggressive prostate cancer in African-American men.
-The researchers of RESPOND will explore complex interactions between biology, behavior, and the environment that play a role in aggressive prostate cancer and the poor outcomes experienced by African-American men.
+The researchers of RESPOND will explore complex interactions between biology (inherited and somatic gene variants), behavior, and the environment that play a role in aggressive prostate cancer and the poor outcomes experienced by African-American men.
 The knowledge from this study could lead to the development of new approaches to prevent, diagnose, and treat prostate cancer in this minority population at risk for aggressive prostate cancer.

 Projects Awarded Cancer Moonshot Funding to Address Inherited Cancer Syndromes

 |Approaches to Identify and Care for Individuals with Inherited Cancer Syndromes (U01)||Leveraging an Electronic Medical Record Infrastructure to Identify Primary Care Patients Eligible for Genetic Testing for Hereditary Cancer and Evaluate Novel Cancer Genetics Service Delivery Models||University of Utah||Buys, Saundra S; Ginsburg, Ophira; Kaphingst, Kimberly A|

 Individuals with Inherited Cancer Syndromes (U01 Clinical Trial Required)